 We come into this world with a predisposition to love and be loved.
 Why is finding true love so difficult as adults?
 Do we lose our understanding of love along the way?
 Do the experiences of life gradually jade us to the possibility of authentic love?

-True love and finding a committed relationship that can last the test of time is rare that is grounded in respect, compassion, forgiveness, acceptance, fidelity, and safety.
+Finding true love and a committed relationship that can last the test of time is rare.
+A lasting loving relationship must be grounded in respect, compassion, forgiveness, acceptance, fidelity, and safety.
 These are sustaining qualities of relationships; but rarely are we taught to look for them.

 We are taught, in general, to look for the superficial, fleeting qualities that foster attraction: good looks, sex, money, and our desired lifestyle.
 And how can a person seek and find true love when the roadmap leads to these unsustainable quests?

 Perhaps, then, the question isn’t so much “Why is finding true love so difficult?” but “Am I really seeking true love?”

 If you are setting off on a road trip, it makes sense that you have a destination in mind.
-Even if you are open to wandering a bit and taking in unexpected points of interest, your journey is dictated by your intended destination.
+Even if you’re open to wandering a bit and taking in unexpected points of interest, your journey is dictated by your intended destination.